Lullabot/git-series-example/README.txt

-This is the readme text file.
+This repository is used in the Learning Git series for http://drupalize.me.

+Which is neat!